ryanheise/just_audio/just_audio/README.md

 </dict>
 ```

+The iOS player relies on server headers (e.g. `Content-Type`, `Content-Length` and [byte range requests](https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariWebContent/CreatingVideoforSafarioniPhone/CreatingVideoforSafarioniPhone.html#//apple_ref/doc/uid/TP40006514-SW6)) to know how to decode the file and where applicable to report its duration.
+In the case of files, iOS relies on the file extension.

 ### macOS

 To allow your macOS application to access audio files on the Internet, add the following to your `DebugProfile.entitlements` and `Release.entitlements` files: